bulentozkir/smartticker/README.md

 The News window starts compact and is placed on another monitor when available, or in a non-overlapping position around Prices on a single monitor.
 Within every news group, headlines are interleaved one per quote per round.
-Under **Show news for**, each quote can be shown or hidden independently, and those choices remain selected across refreshes for the current session.
+The one-line **Show news for** dropdown lets you show or hide each quote independently; those choices are saved in your settings file and travel with a settings backup.

+After every refresh, a quote whose price changed and any headline that is new since the last sync blink on a brown background for three seconds.

 To organize the static table, open **Quote groups...** from the right-click menu.
 Create, update, or delete groups on the left; select a quote on the right; then use **Associate** in the middle.
 Each quote belongs to at most one group, and re-associating it moves it from the previous group.
 Deleting a group returns its quotes to **Ungrouped** without deleting them.
 Settings export and import carry group definitions and assignments.
-The published sample assigns all 28 entries to six example groups but keep the scrolling ticker selected by default.
+The published sample assigns all 28 entries to six example groups while keeping the scrolling ticker selected by default.

 In static mode, drag the dotted handle on any quote or news tile and drop it on the left or right half of another tile.
 The saved order is shared by both windows.
+Tiles fill the available width and pack under the shortest column, so no empty space is left between groups.
 Every tile uses one column grid for its header and rows, so values stay aligned as tiles resize.
 The Quotes and News windows can be placed on different monitors.
 If News is closed, reopen it from **View > Open static news window**.

 See [HELPME.md](HELPME.md) for the complete configuration guide, including selectors, source validation, group ordering, backups, static-table behavior, and alert rules.